mnestorov/nginx-commands/README.md

 ## Switch between PHP versions on Ubuntu with Nginx

-Please use to below command:
+Please use the below command:

 `sudo update-alternatives --config php`

 After run above command select the PHP version that you need to use.

-**Note:** *Press to keep the current choice '*', or type selection number: For example 2*
+**Note:** *Press to keep the current choice *, or type selection number: For example 2*

 After switching below command used to restart the PHP and Nginx server.